Lady Gaga Enigma + Jazz & Piano

-Lady Gaga Enigma + Jazz & Piano is a concert residency held at the Park Theater, Park MGM in Las Vegas, United States, by American singer and songwriter Lady Gaga.
-The residency consists of two types of shows: Enigma, which focuses on theatricality and includes the singer's biggest hits, and Jazz & Piano, which involves songs from the Great American Songbook and stripped-down versions of Gaga's songs.
-The Enigma show was built around a loose storyline about "healing and finding yourself", and saw Gaga wearing various sci-fi inspired outfits.
-For Jazz & Piano, Gaga aimed for "glamour and elegance", with her wardrobe harkening back to the Jazz Age and vintage Vegas.
-The Enigma shows opened on December 28, 2018, and the Jazz & Piano shows opened on January 20, 2019.
-After a 21-month long hiatus due to the COVID-19 pandemic, Gaga returned to Vegas on October 14, 2021.
+Lady Gaga Enigma + Jazz & Piano was a concert residency by American singer-songwriter Lady Gaga held at Dolby Live in the Las Vegas Valley, Nevada.
+The residency consisted of two shows: Enigma, a theatrical extravaganza featuring the singer's biggest hits, and Jazz & Piano, which featured songs from the Great American Songbook and stripped-down versions of Gaga's songs.
+Enigma debuted on December 28, 2018, concluding its run on December 30, 2019.
+Jazz & Piano opened on January 20, 2019.
+After a 21-month long hiatus due to the COVID-19 pandemic, the residency returned to the theater on October 14, 2021, where it played across multiple legs until its final performance on July 6, 2024.

-The Enigma show was complimented for its theatricality and Gaga’s showmanship, although some reviewers found it disjointed, and deemed the narrative confusing and unnecessary.
+The Enigma show was complimented for its theatricality and Gaga's showmanship, although some reviewers found it disjointed, and deemed the narrative confusing and unnecessary.
 The Jazz & Piano concerts were critically acclaimed – journalists found them a nostalgic throwback to the "Golden Age" of Las Vegas, and praised Gaga's vocal skills.
-Enigma + Jazz & Piano became the highest grossing Las Vegas concert residency of 2019.
+Enigma + Jazz & Piano became the highest grossing Las Vegas Valley concert residency of 2019.
 With the residency's gross, Gaga also became the fifth woman to pass the half-billion career total as per Billboard Boxscore.